Get Involved, Stay Connected School of Social Work Student Organizations

 Representatives from each academic program will be voted on by their student body.

-If you have questions, please contact Interim President Carly Cavalier, or SASW’s faculty adviser, Paula Yuma.
+If you have questions, please contact Interim President Carly Cavalier, or SASW’s faculty adviser, Tiffany Jones.

 Position Descriptions